-To get from New York City to Philadelphia there are several transportation options.
+Philadelphia, Pennsylvania, is 95 miles southwest of Manhattan, New York.
+There are several transportation options to get to and from New York City and Philadelphia.
 Consider the pros and cons of each option to choose the best transportation option for you.
-Advance booking many of these options can offer additional savings.
+Advanced booking of many of these options may get you additional savings.

-Philadelphia is an ambitious, but do-able day trip from New York City.
-I recommend spending at least one night there to make travel worthwhile and enable yourself to really get a taste of Philadelphia.
-Philadelphia is home to the Liberty Bell and also famous for their namesake cheese steaks.
+A day trip from New York City to Philadelphia is doable.
+It might be best to spend at least one night there to make travel worthwhile and enable you to get a taste of Philadelphia.
+Philadelphia is home to the Liberty Bell, Constitution Hall, and is famous for their namesake cheesesteaks.

 01 of 04

 Traveling to Philadelphia by train from New York City is a quick, low-stress option.
 Trains travel from Penn Station in Manhattan to Philadelphia's 30th Street Station.
-Amtrak's Acela service takes just over an hour, while other trains take about an hour-and-a-half.
-You can purchase tickets in advance on Amtrak's website or in person at Penn Station.
-Fares range from about $39-175, depending on the schedule.
+Amtrak's Acela service takes just over an hour, while other trains take about an hour and a half.
+You can purchase tickets in advance by Amtrak or in person at Penn Station.
+Fares range from about $39 to $175, depending on the schedule.
 The most affordable fares are available when you purchase your tickets two weeks or more in advance.

-Budget-conscious travelers might prefer to take NJ Transit to Trenton and where you change to the SEPTA train to Philadelphia.
-The change is easy, since it's just across the track.
-It takes longer (nearly 2.5 hours) but it costs less than $20.
+Budget-conscious travelers might prefer to take NJ Transit to Trenton.
+From there, you transfer to the SEPTA train to Philadelphia.
+The change is easy since it is just across the track.
+The trip takes longer, nearly 2.5 hours, but it costs less, about $20.

 02 of 04

-Bus service from New York City to Philadelphia, PA is an easy, affordable option for visitors.
-Trips take about two to three hours, depending on traffic.
-Only Greyhound departs from within Port Authority Bus Terminal, while other bus services depart curbside.
+Bus service from New York City to Philadelphia is an easy, affordable option for visitors.
+The trip takes about two to three hours, depending on the traffic.
+Greyhound departs from within Port Authority Bus Terminal, while other bus services, like Bolt Bus and Mega Bus, depart curbside.
+Each company offers about 20 departure times.
 Confirm where your bus will depart from so you can be in the right place at the right time.
 Purchase your tickets in advance online to get the best fares.
+Fares range from $10 to $20.
 Some bus companies have service from downtown Manhattan as well.

 03 of 04

-You can drive from New York City to Philadelphia -- the most direct route takes you through New Jersey on I-95 or the New Jersey Turnpike is about 95 miles.
-For most visitors it doesn't make a lot of sense, since you won't need a car in either city and parking can be difficult and expensive.
-Plan on about two-and-a-half hours of travel time, though stops and traffic will add to overall time.
-You can rent cars in Manhattan, though rates at the airport tend to be cheaper.
+You can drive from New York City to Philadelphia—the most direct route takes you through New Jersey on I-95 or the New Jersey Turnpike, and it is about 95 miles.
+For most visitors without a car, it does not make a lot of sense to rent a car, since you might not need a car in either city and parking can be difficult and expensive.
+Although the drive is only 95 miles, you should plan on the trip taking about two-and-a-half hours, since stops and traffic can add to the overall time.
+You can rent cars in Manhattan, although the rates at the airport tend to be cheaper.

 04 of 04

-Flying to Philadelphia, PA is the fastest way to travel, with the flight taking just an hour, but that doesn't include time spent getting to and from the airport, clearing security, etc. That said, shuttle flights from New York City to Philly can be cheaper than the train and run frequently.
-Philadelphia International Airport (PHL) is the closest and most convenient airport to downtown Philadelphia and SEPTA runs from the airport to Center City.
+Flying to Philadelphia is the fastest way to travel, with the flight taking just an hour, but that doesn't include time spent getting to and from the airport, checking bags, and clearing security.
+That said, shuttle flights from New York City to Philly can sometimes be cheaper than the train and run frequently.
+Philadelphia International Airport is the closest and most convenient airport to downtown Philadelphia.
+The SEPTA train runs from the airport to Center City.